-Indicator Functions Power () Illuminates in green while the computer is in Normal mode, blinks slowly in orange while the computer is in Sleep mode, and turns off when the computer is turned off.
+Indicator Functions Power 🕛 Illuminates in green while the computer is in Normal mode, blinks slowly in orange while the computer is in Sleep mode, and turns off when the computer is turned off.
 HDMI input Illuminates in green while the HDMI input is selected as the audio/video input source.
 VIDEO input Illuminates in green while the video input is selected as the audio/video input source.
 WEB Illuminates in green while the Quick Web Access function is activated.
 Built-in camera Illuminates while the built-in camera is in use.
-Media access Illuminates while data access to a memory card, such as "Memory Stick" and an SD memory card, is in progress.
+Media Access Illuminates while data access to a memory card, such as "Memory Stick" and an SD memory card, is in progress.
 (Do not place the computer into Sleep mode or turn it off while this indicator light is lit.)
 When the indicator light is unlit, the memory card is not in use.
+DISPLAY OFF Illuminates in orange while the LCD backlight is off.
 Disc drive Illuminates while data access to the built-in storage device or the optical disc drive is in progress.
 Do not place the computer into Sleep mode or turn it off while this indicator light is lit.
 WIRELESS Illuminates while one or more wireless options are enabled.